jondutko/website/docs/advanced/runtime/index.md

 ### Embedded systems

-To make mono more suitable for some architectures used as embedded systems have a look at the [Small footprint](/docs/compiling-mono/small-footprint/) page.
+To make mono more suitable for some architectures used as embedded systems, have a look at the [Small footprint](/docs/compiling-mono/small-footprint/) page.

 Compilation Engine
 ------------------

 Paolo Molaro did a presentation on the current JIT engine and the new JIT engine.
 You can find his slides [here](http://primates.ximian.com/~lupus/slides/jit).

 We have re-written our JIT compiler.
-We wanted to support a number of features that were missing: Ahead of Time compilation, simplify porting and have a solid foundation for compiler optimizations.
+We wanted to support a number of features that were missing: Ahead of Time compilation, simplified porting and a solid foundation for compiler optimizations.

 ### Ahead-of-time compilation